emqx/local-storage-encryption/README.md

 }
 ```

-Even though the localStorage can be [used carefully and correctly](https://snyk.io/blog/is-localstorage-safe-to-use/), the `username` and `password` are still exposed to the users.
+Even though the localStorage can be [used carefully and correctly](https://snyk.io/blog/is-localstorage-safe-to-use/), the `username` and `password` are still exposed to the people.
 This package can be used to obfuscate data like this.

 ## How to use